 Get your kids thinking outside of the box with this floating paperclip experiment.
 STEM doesn’t need to be complicated or expensive!

 Some of the best STEM challenges are also the cheapest!
-Keep it fun and playful, and not make it too difficult that it takes forever to complete.
-All you need for this challenge below are paperclips, water and a paper towel.
+Keep it fun and playful but not too difficult that it takes forever to complete.
+You only need paperclips, water, and a paper towel for this challenge below.

 Take up the challenge to make a paperclip float on water.
 Can a paperclip float or sink?
 Does it do both?
 Let’s find out!